An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 The next step is taking the cohomological envelope of $(\A_\N,\SS_\N)$ which is denoted by $\A_\N\to (\A_\N^\coh,\SS_\N)$.
 We should mention that the cohomological envelope depends on the exact dg structure that we focus on, so $\A_\N^\coh$ is different to the cohomological envelope $\A^\coh$ of $(\A,\SS)$ in general.
 Since the cohomological envelope does not make any change on their homotopy categories, the extension-closed subcategory $(\N,\SS|_\N)\sse (\A_\N^\coh,\SS_\N)$ still produces the extension-closed subcategory $(\CN,\BE|_\CN,\fs|_\CN)\sse (\CA_\CN,\BE_\CN,\fs_\CN)$.
 The following main theorem provides a way to realize the extriangulated subquotient $\CA_\CN/\CN$ via the dg quotient of $\A_\N^\coh$ by $\N$.

 \begin{theorem} Let us consider the exact dg substructure $(\A_\N,\SS_\N)$ determined by $\N$ and the cohomological envelope $\A_\N\hookrightarrow (\A_\N^\coh,\SS_\N)$.
 If we additionally suppose that $\CA$ is ${\rm (WIC)}$ and the extension-closed subcategory $\CN\sse\CA$ is closed under direct summands, then the following hold. \begin{enumerate}[label=\textup{(\arabic*)}] \item The dg quotient of $\A_\N^\coh$ by $\N$ inherits a natural exact dg structure from $(\A_\N^\coh, \SS_\N)$.
-In particular, we have a natural sequence of exact morphisms in $\Hqe$:
+In particular, the associated dg quotient gives rise to a sequence of exact morphisms in $\Hqe$:

 Moreover, the exact dg category $(\A_\N^\coh/\N,\wtil{\SS_\N})$ is cohomological. \item The dg quotient $Q\colon \A_\N^\coh\to \A_\N^\coh/\N$ (equipped with exact structures) enhances the extriangulated subquotient of $\CA$ by $\CN$ as exhibited below: